You will work on a research project with the following objectives:

 • is eligible for MSCA-ETN funding, see Funding Notes.

-• has a MSc degree in biology, biomedical sciences or related disciplines
+• has a degree in biology, molecular/cell biology, biomedical sciences or related disciplines

 • is a team player with good communication skills